mlaass/erosion_landscape/docs/seamless-tiling-design.md

 ## Overview

-This document outlines the mathematical approach and implementation strategy for creating seamless, tileable terrain generation supporting infinite terrain streaming.
+This document outlines the mathematical approach and implementation for creating seamless, tileable terrain generation supporting infinite terrain streaming.

+**Status: IMPLEMENTED ✓**

+The tile generation system is complete and working correctly.
+Tiles are generated with padding and are seamless at boundaries.
+Current work focuses on shader-side interpolation for perfect normal alignment.

 **Requirements:**
-- Tiles can be generated independently (or with minimal dependency on neighbors)
+- Tiles can be generated independently (or with minimal dependency on neighbors) ✓
-- Perfect visual seamlessness at tile boundaries
+- Perfect visual seamlessness at tile boundaries ✓ (generation) / ⚠️ (shader normals)
-- Deterministic generation (same tile always produces same result)
+- Deterministic generation (same tile always produces same result) ✓
-- Support for both Voronoi heightmap generation and hydraulic erosion
+- Support for both Voronoi heightmap generation and hydraulic erosion ✓
-- High visual quality is priority
+- High visual quality is priority ✓

 ---